Vexilla/client-js/README.md

+# Warning: Repo Archived

+**This repo is archived.
+The latest functionality and newest versions of this SDK will be located in the main monorepo: https://github.com/vexilla/vexilla/clients/js**

 # Vexilla Client - JS/TS

 This is the JS/TS client library for Vexilla, a static file based feature flag system.